echtniels/dockerplayground/README.md

 # dockerplayground
 Setup a secure Docker playground on your own VPS.
+Work in progress but opened because I could not find another working example of Traefik 2.0 working with KeyCloak for authentication.

 Pre-requisites:
 1. Internet facing Linux VPS; I built on Ubuntu 18.04 LTS